Run Resource-Intensive Processes on Kubernetes Pods

 Kestra offers various task execution solutions such as Docker, local processes, and Kubernetes.
 See Task Runners for more details.

-As an exmample, we will use a dbt job to demonstrate how Kestra can help you execute complex tasks on Kubernetes with resource requirements.
+As an example, this guide uses a dbt job to demonstrate how Kestra executes complex tasks on Kubernetes with resource requirements.

 Schedule task in a Kubernetes pod using podCreate